GenomicsAotearoa/hts_workshop_mpi/level3/07-ont-assembly.md

 ## Preparing to polish our assembly

-Once we have our draft assembly, we want to revisit it and attempt to improve regions by aligning the original reads against the assembled contigs and trying to improve regions which might have been modelled incorrectly by `Canu`.
+Once we have our draft assembly, we want to revisit it and attempt to improve regions by aligning the original reads against the assembled contigs and trying to improve regions which might have been modelled incorrectly by `Flye`.
 We are going to use two tools for performing this polishing process, the first is a tool called `racon` and the second is `medaka`.

 Whether or not out assembly will benefit from polishing is hard to predict.
 When working through this process it is a good idea to make copies of your data as you perform different correction procedures (or combinations of procedures) and to evaluate each outcome.